jblakeley/getting-a-research-gig/README.md

 **Short answer:** I have no idea.
 It depends.

 **Long answer:** I have no idea.
 It depends.
-All I can say is that in my own _very limted experience_, I have beeen aware of research that resembles a lot of things: research that looks like doing math and proving theorems, research that looks like software engineering, research that looks like survey collection, research that looks like what you did in high school chemistry or physics lab, research that looks like writing a paper in a history or English class.
+All I can say is that in my own _very limited experience_, I have been aware of research that resembles a lot of things: research that looks like doing math and proving theorems, research that looks like software engineering, research that looks like survey collection, research that looks like what you did in high school chemistry or physics lab, research that looks like writing a paper in a history or English class.

 When I give prospective student tours at my university, my suggestion is always this: try doing an industry internship in your chosen field one summer, and try conducting research during the next.
 Then, for your last summer of college (or for your career, whatever, depending on where you are), do what you liked most!